rtm/cancelable-promise/design-notes.md

 Other proposals have concerned themselves with how cancelable prmoises are chained.
-This is not an issue with our proposal, where cancelled promises never resolve, because downstream handlers are never called in the first place.
+This is not an issue with our proposal, where cancelled promises never resolve, and so downstream handlers are never called in the first place.

 ### Tokens